ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part4/_index.md

 ---
-title: 'Deploy an application to Azure Kubernetes Service'
+title: 'Infrastructure as code'

-minutes_to_complete: 45
+minutes_to_complete: 30

-who_is_this_for: This learning path is dedicated to developers interested in learning how to create Kubernetes Cluster backed by arm64-powered Virtual Machines in Azure.
-Furthermore, this learning path explains how to deploy applications to Azure Kubernetes Cluster
+who_is_this_for: 'This learning path is dedicated developers interested in learning how to automate their cloud deployments using the Infrastructure as Code (IaC).

+This learning path explains how to use IaC and Pulumi to automate the deployment of all Azure resources required to deploy a containerized application to Azure Container Instance.

-This learning path is the fourth part of the series: From IoT to the Cloud.
+This learning path is the fifth part of the series: From IoT to the Cloud.'

 learning_objectives:
-    - Create Kubernetes cluster using Azure Kubernetes Service.
-    - Deploy a containerized application to Azure Kubernetes Service.
+    - Set up Pulumi for IaC.
+    - Automate the provisioning of the Azure resources.

 prerequisites:
     - 'Azure subscription.
-Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/.'
+Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/'
-    - 'Ideally you should have completed previous learning paths of this series.'
+    - 'Visual Studio Code'
+    - 'A free Pulumi account and Pulumi CLI'
+    - 'Node.js'
+    - 'Azure CLI'

 author_primary: Dawid Borycki

 ### Tags